plone-ve/documentation/5.0/en/about/documentation_styleguide.rst

 Introduction
 ============
-This chapter explains the basics of editing, updating and contributing to the *Plone Documentation*.
+This chapter explains the basic styleguidlines for the *Plone Documentation*.

 Style recommendations